spatialos/gdk-for-unity/docs/reference/glossary.md

 Reactive components are a special type of [Unity ECS component](#unity-ecs-component) that are used to react to changes and [messages](#message) received from the [SpatialOS Runtime](#spatialos-runtime).

-Reactive components contain all updates and messages received during the last [update loop](#update-loop).
+Reactive components contain all updates and messages received during the last frame.
 In every update loop, the contents of a reactive component are processed by whichever [Unity ECS System](#unity-ecs-system) is set up to react to those state changes or messages.

 > **Related:**
 >